-6.14 Where an air quality assessment is identified as being appropriate, then this may take the form of either a Simple Assessment or a Detailed Assessment.
+6.14 Where an air quality assessment is identified as being required, then this may take the form of either a Simple Assessment or a Detailed Assessment (see paragraph 6.6 for more details).
+In other words, passing a screening criterion in Table 6.2 does not automatically lead to the requirement for a Detailed Assessment.

-6.15 If none of the criteria are met, then there should be no requirement to carry out an air quality assessment for the impact of the development on the local area, and the impacts can be considered to be insignificant.
+6.15 If none of the criteria are met, then there should be no requirement to carry out an air quality assessment for the impact of the development on the local area, and the impacts can be considered as having an insignificant effect.
+This should be agreed with the local planning authority.
+It may still be necessary to carry out calculations of emissions, as required by some location authorities (e.g. the GLA's SPG on Sustainable Design and Construction (2014) or the Sussex Air Quality Partnership's Air Quality and Emissions Mitigation Guidance for Sussex Authorities (2013) updated January 2014).